 Independent Review Process Materials

-Certain documents produced between the parties during Independent Review Process (IRP) proceedings, either at the request of the Panel, the claimant, third parties, or ICANN, may be designated as confidential for various reasons.
+Certain documents produced between the parties during Independent Review Process (IRP) proceedings, either at the request of the Panel, the claimant, third parties, or ICANN org, may be designated as confidential for various reasons.
 Once confidentiality is agreed upon, the parties are required to maintain the confidentiality of such documents, including to the extent they are made part of any filings submitted to the IRP panel or are referenced in any transcribed hearing or final IRP declaration.

 Materials Submitted During Cooperative Engagement Process

 Prior to initiating a request for independent review, the complainant is urged to enter into a period of cooperative engagement with ICANN for the purpose of resolving or narrowing the issues that are contemplated to be brought to the IRP.
 All matters discussed during the cooperative engagement and conciliation phases are to remain confidential and not subject to discovery or as evidence for any purpose within the IRP, and are without prejudice to either party.
 (See ICANN Bylaws, Art.
-IV, Section 3)
+4, Section 4.3(e).)

 Materials Submitted Prior to the Issuance of the Final IRP Declaration

-Once documents are produced under a confidentiality order or agreement during the pendency of an IRP, ICANN will make every effort to work with the entity that requested the confidential designation in order to: (i) remove the designation; or (ii) redact only those portions of the documents that are particularly confidential (e.g., addresses, telephone numbers and other personal information).
+Once documents are produced under a confidentiality order or agreement during the pendency of an IRP, ICANN org will make every effort to work with the entity that requested the confidential designation in order to: (i) remove the designation; or (ii) redact only those portions of the documents that are particularly confidential (e.g., addresses, telephone numbers and other personal information).
 This is particularly important for any documents that are attached as exhibits or otherwise referenced in the parties' papers filed in the IRP proceedings.

 IRP Hearing Transcripts

 Most IRPs are resolved without the creation of a hearing transcript.
 In the event a transcript is created, documents that are produced under a confidentiality order or agreement will be redacted in the initial transcript.
-ICANN will then make every effort to work with the entity that requested the confidential designation in order to: (i) remove the designation; or (ii) redact only those portions of the documents that are particularly confidential (e.g., addresses, telephone numbers and other personal information).
+ICANN org will then make every effort to work with the entity that requested the confidential designation to: (i) remove the designation; or (ii) redact only those portions of the documents that are particularly confidential (e.g., addresses, telephone numbers and other personal information).

 IRP Final Declarations

-Immediately upon posting the redacted version of the final declaration after its receipt, ICANN will work with all parties that continued to request redactions in order to remove as many of the redactions as possible.
-No later than fifteen days following the initial posting of the final declaration, if it is determined that some redactions can be removed, ICANN will post another version of the final declaration, again noting at the top of the first page if the declaration has any redactions and noting, where possible at the site of each redaction, what party requested the individual redactions, and the basis for the redactions.
+Immediately upon posting the redacted version of the final declaration after its receipt, ICANN org will work with all parties that continued to request redactions in order to remove as many of the redactions as possible.
+No later than fifteen days following the initial posting of the final declaration, if it is determined that some redactions can be removed, ICANN org will post another version of the final declaration, again noting at the top of the first page if the declaration has any redactions and noting, where possible at the site of each redaction, what party requested the individual redactions, and the basis for the redactions.